nessos/PerfUtil/README.md

 #### Defining abstract performance tests

-Both `OtherImplemantationTester<'T>` and `PastImplementationTester<'T>` are instances of the `IPerformanceTester<'T>` interface, so defining abstract performance comparison suites is actually possible.
+Both `OtherImplemantationTester<'T>` and `PastImplementationTester<'T>` are instances of the `IPerformanceTester<'T>` interface, so defining abstract performance testing suites is possible.